mehulagg/gitlab_test/doc/user/permissions.md

 Access can be granted by adding the user as member to the project or group.
 Like usual users, they receive a role in the project or group with all the abilities that are mentioned in the [permissions table above](#project-members-permissions).
-For example, if an external user is added as Guest, and your project is private, they do not have access to the code; you need to grant the external user access at the Reporter level or above if you want them to have access to the code.
+For example, if an external user is added as Guest, and your project is internal or private, they do not have access to the code; you need to grant the external user access at the Reporter level or above if you want them to have access to the code.
 You should always take into account the
 [project's visibility and permissions settings](project/settings/index.md#sharing-and-permissions) as well as the permission level of the user.

-The only difference from the permissions table with external users is that internal projects are considered like private projects for external users.
-For example, in an internal project you need to grant an external user access at the Reporter level or above if you want them to have access to the code.

 NOTE: **Note:**
 External users still count towards a license seat.